 Except for that shin pain.
 And when I stopped...oooouccch.
 Hmm.
 This is bad.
 Stress fracture?
 Overtraining injury can you say?
 Ice all day.
 Compression sock.
 Elevation.
 Very sore to the touch.
 Some Dr. Googling, and it is either a shin splint or the beginning of stress fracture.
 Felt MUCH better Tuesday, so I am guessing shin splint.
 And I think I am right, btw.
 But what could have caused it?
 I have never had a shin splint in my life.

 So, this weekend...a 4 mile race in Central park.
 I plan to tack on another 10 miles or so to get my long run in at the same time.
 I have never done that...run a race and then add more to get miles.
-The pace and adrenaline from a race screws up the long run mentality for me.
+The pace and adrenaline from a race messes up the "long run mentality" for me.
 So I will see if I can do it...But I will eat today.
 And not wear the LunarGlides.

 And I haven't even discussed the new Garmin.
 All I can say, new Garmy is like old Garmy ...finicky, unpredictable, but a thing of beauty when it works.
 Like an old friend, but one that is crotchety and one you have to invest care, time and energy to maintain the relationship.